wleddy/jumpstat/www/templates/docs/doc_data.md

 ## Data Dictionary

-The Data dictionary for jumpstat as of Oct.
-1, 2018:
+The Data dictionary for jumpstat as of Dec.
+24, 2018:

 * **Bike** Table
     * **id** INT:
     * **jump_bike_id** NUMBER: Jump Bike's internal id
     * **name** TEXT: The number displayed on the bike as reported by the API
+    * **vehicle_type** TEXT: The type of vehicle.
+Currently only 'bike' but expect 'scooter' too.

 * **Sighting** Table